-It was through my uncle, confirmed player in Spain, that I played for the first time in this new sport.
+It was through my uncle, a confirmed player in Spain, that I played this new sport for the first time.

-It's been five years now and I'm still addicted.
+It's been five years now and I'm still addicted to it.

-2 / When did you say that you had to embark on the padel adventure?
+2 / When did you say to yourself, you had to embark on the adventure of padel ?

 Back from my holidays, two years ago.

 I wanted to do new things, to have a new life project.